ppamidimarri/TeslaCamMerge/README.md

 **A. Setup the Jetson Nano**

 If you are new to the Jetson Nano, start with the [Getting Started guide from Nvidia](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#intro).
+It is simpler to set up your root filesystem on the USB SSD.
+To accomplish this, follow [the instructions in this Reddit thread](https://www.reddit.com/r/JetsonNano/comments/c79l36/nvidia_jetson_nano_how_to_install_rootfs_on/).

-1. Flash a Micro-SD card with the [Jetson Nano system image](https://developer.nvidia.com/jetson-nano-sd-card-image-r322)
+1. Flash a Micro-SD card with the [Jetson Nano bootloader image](https://1drv.ms/u/s!Akd48wbblep6hBcSdTPMoWcDPQP5)
 2. Insert the card in the Jetson Nano
+3. Flash the USB SSD with the [Jetson Nano rootfs image](https://1drv.ms/u/s!Akd48wbblep6hBhwZTz1ajXo2OTY)
-3. Connect keyboard, mouse, ethernet cable and monitor and power up the Nano
+4. Connect USB SSD, keyboard, mouse, ethernet cable and monitor and power up the Nano
-4. Set up a new user and password (in these instructions, you will see this ID as `<userid>`)
+5. Set up a new user and password (in these instructions, you will see this ID as `<userid>`)

 Once these steps are done, you can do the rest of the work on the Jetson Nano either in a terminal window in the GUI, or by setting up SSH.